What do we know about muscle activation in deadlifts?

 They also noted that the sumo deadlifts led to greater ankle moments, which were dorsiflexion moments throughout the lift, while the conventional deadlift maintained plantar-flexion moments throughout the lift.
 They therefore concluded that sumo deadlifts likely made use of the tibialis anterior to a greater extent, while the conventional deadlift likely made use of the calf muscles to a greater extent.

 Finally, they noted that while the conventional deadlift did display a slightly greater hip extension moment than the sumo deadlift, this difference was not significant.
 They therefore suggested that the hamstrings and gluteus maximus were equally active in both types of deadlift.
 However, without electromyographic (EMG) analysis of the muscles concerned during the two types of deadlift, the researchers commented that it was not possible to be certain.
 Consequently, they went away for a year and returned to examine this exact problem.
-Let’s take a look at what they found.

 The Study: An electromyographic analysis of sumo and conventional style deadlifts, by Escamilla, Francisco, Kayes, Speer and Moorman, in Medicine and Science in Sports and Exercise, 2002